ThashmikaX/interview-preparation/algorithms/general.md

-how to find the missing value in array that contains numbers from 1 to 100 If there are 2 buckets that contains same set of numbers but 2 are missing from one bucket, how do you find those 2 numbers? (hashtable)
+how to find the missing value in array that contains numbers from 1 to 100 If there are 2 buckets that contains same set of numbers but 2 are missing from one bucket, how do you find those 2 numbers? (hashtable) Implement a program to get the two largest numbers in an integer array. to return T or F if the number <5,Reverse String given a sum of money n fine the minimun number of coins that need to be dispensed reverse array without using a temp variable